Greek Yogurt Nutrition, Benefits, Risks and Side Effects - Dr. Axe

 Conclusion

 • Greek yogurt is a type of fermented and strained dairy product.
-It is relatively low in calories but high in protein, plus is excellent source of probiotics and minerals, such as calcium, selenium and phosphorus.
-It’s also a great way to add other nutrients to your daily diet, such as magnesium and potassium.
+It is relatively low in calories but high in protein, plus is excellent source of probiotics, vitamins and minerals, such as calcium, selenium and phosphorus.

-• Is Greek yogurt good for you?
-Health benefits of Greek yogurt include providing gut-friendly microbes called probiotics, assisting in digestion (for some people), supporting healthy blood pressure and aiding in bone health.
+• Health benefits of Greek yogurt include providing gut-friendly microbes called probiotics, assisting in digestion (for some people), supporting muscle recovery and aiding in bone health.

-• The best type of yogurts are those made from milk of grass-fed cows that were raised on organic pasture.
-Ideally, you want to consume organic, raw (unpasteurized) yogurt made with whole milk.
+• The best type of Greek yogurts are those made from milk of grass-fed cows that were raised on organic pasture.
 Be sure it’s free of added sugar and artificial sweeteners and additives.

 More Nutrition